WH Group

-WH Group (万洲国际 (Wànzhōu Guójì)), formerly known as Shuanghui Group (双汇集团 (Shuānghuì Jítuán)), is a publicly traded Chinese multinational meat and food processing company headquartered in Hong Kong.
+WH Group (万洲国际 (Wànzhōu Guójì)), formerly known as Shuanghui Group (双汇集团 (Shuānghuì Jítuán)), is a publicly traded Hong Kong-based multinational meat and food processing company headquartered in Hong Kong.
 Sometimes also known as Shineway Group in English-speaking countries, the company's businesses include hog raising, consumer meat products, flavoring products, and logistics.
 It is the largest meat producer in China.

 In 2021, WH Group ranked 3rd on FBIF's Top 100 Chinese Food & Beverage Companies list.

 Wan Long is the chairman and chief executive officer of WH Group.
 Kenneth M. Sullivan, the president and chief executive officer of Smithfield Foods, became an executive director of WH Group in January 2016.

 Operations

 Shuanghui has 13 facilities that produce more than 2.7 million tons of meat per year.
 It slaughters more than 15 million pigs a year, but only raises about 400,000; the rest are purchased from suppliers.
 The company holds more than 500 patents and produces 1,000 products.
 As of May 2013, Zhijun Yang is the managing director.
 The company employs approximately 101,000 employees as of 2019, and is 30% employee-owned.